cyverse/cyverse-sdk/docs/iplant-first-app.md

 Craft an Agave app description
 -------------------------------
 In order for Agave to know how to run an instance of the application, we need to provide quite a bit of metadata about the application.
-This includes a unique name and version, the location of the application bundle, the identities of the execution system and destination system for results, whether its an HPC or other kind of job, the default number of processors and memory it needs to run, and of course, all the inputs and parameters for the actual program.
+This includes a unique name and version, the location of the application bundle, the identities of the execution system and destination system for results, whether it is an HPC or other kind of job, the default number of processors and memory it needs to run, and of course, all the inputs and parameters for the actual program.
 It seems a bit over-complicated, but only because you're comfortable with the command line already.
 Your goal here is to allow your applications to be portable across systems and present a web-enabled, rationalized interface for your code to consumers.

 Rather than have you write a description for "samtools sort" from scratch, let's systematically dissect an existing file provided with the SDK.
 Go ahead and copy the file into place and open it in your text editor of choice.
 If you don't have the SDK installed, you can [grab it here](../examples/samtools-0.1.19/stampede/samtools-sort.json).
 ```sh